aleksihussa/analyticsapp/DesignOverview.md

 - **UI Module**: The user interface layer is responsible for handling user interactions.
 It initiates service calls based on user input and displays the processed data.

 - **Service Module**: The service layer acts as an intermediary between the UI and the data handling logic.
 Upon receiving a request from the UI, it calls the appropriate API and forwards the response to the Data module for processing.
+Uses the factory pattern for creating service objects `AgricultureService` and `GDPService`, both implementing the `ApiService` interface.
+The `Service` class is responsible for making the necessary HTTP requests.

 - **Data Module**: This module handles the conversion and management of data.
 It processes API responses and converts them into appropriate data objects, which are formed from the data returned by the service module.
+This module has base classes for `GDP` and 'Agricultural Employement By Country' (`AgrEmplByCountry`), and converters for converting `JSONobject`s to these two class objects.

 #### Control Flow:
 1. The **UI** calls the desired service.